nginxinc/kubernetes-ingress/docs/content/configuration/handling-host-and-listener-collisions.md

 weight: 1700
 ---

-This document explains how NGINX Ingress Controller handles host and listener collisions among resources.
+This document explains how F5 NGINX Ingress Controller handles host and listener collisions between resources.

+---

 ## Winner Selection Algorithm

-If multiple resources contend for the same host/listener, the Ingress Controller will pick the winner based on the `creationTimestamp` of the resources: the oldest resource will win.
-In case there are more than one oldest resource (their `creationTimestamp` is the same),  the Ingress Controller will choose the resource with the lexicographically smallest `uid`.
+If multiple resources contend for the same host or listener, NGINX Ingress Controller will pick the winner based on the `creationTimestamp` of the resources: the oldest resource will win.
+In case there are more than one oldest resource (their `creationTimestamp` is the same),  NGINX Ingress Controller will choose the resource with the lexicographically smallest `uid`.

-Note: the `creationTimestamp` and `uid` fields are part of the resource [ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#objectmeta-v1-meta).
+{{< note >}} The `creationTimestamp` and `uid` fields are part of the [ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.19/#objectmeta-v1-meta) resource. {{< /note >}}

+---

-## Host Collisions
+## Host collisions

 A host collision occurs when multiple Ingress, VirtualServer, and TransportServer (configured for TLS Passthrough) resources configure the same `host`.
-The Ingress Controller supports two options for handling host collisions:
+NGINX Ingress Controller has two strategies for handling host collisions:

-- Choosing the winner so that only one resource handles the host.
+- Choosing a single "winner" resource to handle the host.
-- Merging configuration of the conflicting resources.
+- Merging the configuration of the conflicting resources.

+---

-### Choosing the Winner
+### Choosing the winner

 Consider the following two resources: